Lebohang Kganye

-Lebohang Kganye (born in 1990, Katlehong) is a South African visual artist living and working in Johannesburg.
-Working primarily with photography, Lebohang Kganye incorporates sculpture, performance, installation and film in her creative practice.
-Kganye explores what she defines as "fictional history" by merging archival elements and characters drawn from her family stories, theatre and literature into imaginary sceneries.
+Lebohang Kganye (born 1990) is a South African visual artist living and working in Johannesburg.
 Kganye is part of a new generation of contemporary South African artists and photographers born shortly before or after Apartheid ended.

 Biography

 Lebohang Kganye was born in Johannesburg and grew up in Katlehong, a township in South Africa.
 She started her photography training at the Market Photo Workshop in Johannesburg in 2009, completing its Advanced Photography Programme in 2011.
 Kganye received her diploma in Fine Arts from the University of Johannesburg in 2016.
 She is currently working on a Masters in Fine Arts at the Witwatersrand University.

 Career and work

 Lebohang Kganye lost her mother when she was twenty years old.
 Her mother was her main connection to her extended family.
 A few years later, after she had completed her studies at the Market Photo Workshop, Kganye started to explore her family stories by looking into old photo albums and recording oral stories narrated by her family members.
 Through cross-dressing and performance, Kganye attempts to recreate moments in her family history she had not herself experienced.
 Her work aims to juxtapose different temporalities and transform photography as a meeting place between generations.
-Roland Barthes’ eulogy to his late mother and reading of photography as overlapping past and present in Camera Lucida inspired Kganye’s practice.
+Roland Barthes' eulogy to his late mother and reading of photography as overlapping past and present in Camera Lucida inspired Kganye's practice.

 The spelling of Kganye's surname is another component of the artist's work.
 The apartheid regime forced black South African families to move to designated areas away from city centres.
 Black South African surnames were often recorded incorrectly or misspelt by law officials.
 The spelling of Kganye's surname changed from Khanye to Khanyi, and eventually, Kganye.
 As Kganye explains, by revisiting her family journey, she discovered that identity could not be traced: "it is an invention, constructed of true, half-true and untrue narratives, hopes, dreams and fears".
 Kganye's practice incorporates animated films, installations and large-scale sculpted papers and cut-outs as ways to re-experience the past and question the fabricated nature of history and memory.
 As the artist explains: "a large part of history and memory is in fact fantasy."